feathery-org/feathery-react/README.md

 2. `sdkKey`\
    Type: `string`\
    Feathery API Key
-3. `redirectURI`\
+3. `redirectURI` - Optional\
    Type: `string`\
-   URL to redirect to after user completes the onboarding flow
+   URL to redirect to after user completes the onboarding flow.
+If not present, the component returns `null` after the onboarding flow is completed.
 4. `clientKey` - Optional\
    Type: `string`\
    Authentication token to authorize non-Feathery API actions